Civil-Service-Human-Resources/registered-learners-bulk-upload/README.md

 # registered-learners-bulk-upload

-This script will extract users from the csrs/identity databases and attempt to insert the records into the new `registered_learners` database.
+This script will read users information from the csrs and identity schemas in MySql DB and bulk insert the records into the `registered_learners` table of the reporting schema in Postgres DB.

 ## Setup